 verification of organisational identity;

-verification and authorisation of individuals nominated to become SROs of AROs, as set out in Section 5.2 and 5.3 of this document;
+verification and authorisation of individuals nominated to become SROs or AROs, as set out in Section 5.2 and 5.3 of this document;

-provision of the means to authenticate access to SMKI Services and/or SMKI Repository Services for authorised Party, RDP SECCo representatives and DCC personnel ; and
+provision of the means to authenticate access to SMKI Services and/or the SMKI Repository Service for authorised Party, RDP, SECCo representatives and DCC personnel ; and

 assessment of whether an organisation qualifies to become an Authorised Subscriber for Organisation Certificates and/or Device Certificates.

-processing and approval (where required) of Certification Signing Requests and Certificate Revocation Requests; and
+processing and approval (where required) of Certification Signing Requests and processing of Certificate Revocation Requests; and

-processing of requests for revocation of credentials used to access SMKI Services and/or SMKI Repository Services.
+processing of requests for revocation of credentials used to access SMKI Services and/or the SMKI Repository Service.

 The DCC shall ensure that SMKI Registration Authority Managers and SMKI Registration Authority Personnel, where required, are available to undertake the obligations in respect of procedures set out in this SMKI RAPP:

-in respect of the verification, processing and approval of Certificate Revocation Requests (CRRs), on a 24*7 basis; and
+in respect of the verification, processing and approval of CRRs, on a 24*7 basis; and

 in respect of all other procedures as set out in this SMKI RAPP, on a Working Day basis and during standard working hours in England.